 Motor carriers who do not travel out of state must obtain commercial vehicle registration.
-To register and license a vehicle, contact the Motor Vehicle Division's main office located in the Transportation Building on the Capitol Grounds in Bismarck (701-328-2725).
+To register and license a vehicle, contact the Motor Vehicle Division located in the Transportation Building on the Capitol Grounds in Bismarck (701-328-2725) or one of the Motor Vehicle Branch Offices listed below.